ob182/weather-api-app/README.md

 - You can manually reset the key using the “Reset API Key” button

 This approach ensures your key remains secure and complies with the assignment’s credential and security requirements.

+Portions of this were enhanced with assistance from ChatGPT.